civican/legisinfo/43-1/bills/C-20/bill_text.md

     the top-up percentage of the qualifying entity for the qualifying period is greater than 0%, and

-    **in any other case**, the total of all amounts, each of which is for an eligible employee in respect of a week in the qualifying period, if the eligible employee is on leave with pay for that week and the amount is
+    in any other case, the total of all amounts, each of which is for an eligible employee in respect of a week in the qualifying period, if the eligible employee is on leave with pay for that week and the amount is

     an amount payable by the qualifying entity